async-library/react-async/README.md

 ### `<Async.Loading>`

-Renders only while the promise is still pending.
+Renders only while the promise is loading.

 #### Props